text-machine-teaching/uml_nlp_class_2022/docs/index.rst

 Welcome to Read the Docs Template's documentation!
 ==================================================

-This is Text-Machine lab wiki.
+This is Text Machine Lab wiki.
 Hopefully, all information about servers setup, student guides, FAQ (how to update CUDA, etc.) will be placed here.

 Please, use it.
 We do need a common place to share structured info.